-A Year in the Life: The UK Labour Market Under COVID-19

-“I read the news today.
-Oh boy”

-The story of the labour market through this troubled year is told below in a series of Figures that track the path of key indicators of labour market performance week by week.
-In the past, recessions meant steep rises in unemployment or steep wage cuts.
-And yet this time the UK labour market has behaved very differently.
-A recession caused by restrictions on mobility has had most effect on the areas of the labour market most reliant on mobility.

-Labour Market Responses to an Economic Shock
+How has the UK labour market changed over the past year?

+Recessions typically have a substantial effect on jobs, work and pay.
+But this time, the UK labour market has behaved very differently.
+While overall unemployment has not changed much, factors such as work absences, hiring, job quitting and residential moves have all fallen dramatically.

 Recessions usually happen when people or firms stop demanding things.
-The coronavirus recession was not very different in this regard, even if the cause of the demand fall - the restrictions on mobility imposed to try to stop the spread of the virus – was very unusual.
-Faced with an economic shock, firms can take a hit to profits or adjust their costs or both.
+The coronavirus recession was not very different in this regard, even if the cause of the demand fall – the restrictions on mobility imposed to try to stop the spread of the virus – was very unusual.
+Faced with an economic shock, firms can take a hit to profits, adjust their costs, or both.

-To a firm, labour costs may be easier to adjust if the downturn is expected to be relatively short than capital costs, (buildings, land or machinery).
-Firms have the option to adjust their labour costs through changes in wages, changes in hours or changes in personnel or a mixture of all three.
-Workers have some influence on this adjustment through unions and their intrinsic worth to an employer.
+To a firm, labour costs may be easier to adjust than capital costs if the downturn is expected to be relatively short.
+For example, it may be more straightforward to release workers than to sell off land, property or machinery.
+Firms have the option to adjust their labour costs through changes in wages, changes in hours or changes in personnel (or a mixture of all three).

 It is also possible that in a downturn some people may withdraw from the labour force and do other things (like staying on at school).
-This means that mass layoffs of employees should usually be a last resort, but hiring, hours or wages may change as a first response to the shock.
-Nor is work a uniform activity.
-Self-employment and temporary working are more cyclical, typically falling in bad times and rising in good, and are often among the first types of working to decline in a downturn
+This means that mass layoffs of employees should usually be a last resort, but hiring rates, hours or wages may change as a first response to the shock.
+Further, work a uniform activity.
+Self-employment and temporary working are more cyclical, typically falling in bad times and rising in good, and are often among the first types of working to decline in a downturn.

 UK institutions also influence matters.
 There are laws regulating the notice period for redundancies, but there may also be specific interventions during a crisis, such as a cuts in interest rates or taxes or job protection schemes.
-The Coronavirus Job Retention Scheme, (the furlough), in which the government pays up to 80% of the wages of workers absent from work but still on the payroll, has never been tried before in the UK.
+The Coronavirus Job Retention Scheme, (furlough) – in which the government pays up to 80% of the wages of workers absent from work but still on the payroll – has never been tried before in the UK.
 Its presence is almost certainly a major influence on the various labour market outcomes tracked below.

+What can the latest data tell us?

-To assess what has gone on, we follow the behaviour of several labour market outcomes extracted from the Labour Force Survey (LFS) - the survey used to estimate the official UK unemployment rate - over the course of the pandemic.
+To assess what has gone on, we track several labour market outcomes extracted from the Labour Force Survey (LFS) – the survey used to estimate the official UK unemployment rate – over the course of the pandemic.
 Households are sampled in every week of the year.
-We compare the weekly value of each labour market indicator in the crisis period relative to the average weekly equivalent over the preceding five years.
-(More details and discussion can be found in Wadsworth (2020) ).
+We compare the weekly value of each labour market indicator in the crisis period relative to the average weekly equivalent over the preceding five years (more details and discussion can be found in Wadsworth (2020) ).

-The vertical lines on the graphs show the point of the first registered Corona-related death (2020 week 5) and the week the UK went into lockdown (week 12).
-The light grey shading in the Figures indicates the “usual” range of each indicator in any week.
-Any 2020/21 outcome that lies outside this shading is then a significant departure from recent norms (highlighted in dark grey).
+The vertical lines on the graphs show the point of the first registered coronavirus-related death (2020, week 5) and the week the UK first went into lockdown (2020, week 12).
+The light grey shading in the figures indicates the ‘usual’ range of each indicator in any week.
+Any 2020/21 outcome that lies outside this shading is interpreted as a significant departure from recent norms (highlighted in dark grey).

-Not Much Unemployment
+Not much unemployment